repowiserepowise

 Installation

-First, install the repowise CLI globally or as a dev dependency:
+First, install the repowise CLI from PyPI:

 Running repowise init

-repowise init
+repowise init --no-prose -y

 What Happens Under the Hood